TheHack-Focus/Design/Fabric/API.md

 #### Return

 - HTTP 200 (OK) will be returned upon successful requests.
 An authentication token as well as refresh token, will be returned in body content.
 You can ignore it since everything is assumed in the hackathon.
+For the sake of documentation, an example response for a failed request is shown below.

+    HTTP/1.1 400 Bad Request
+    ...
+    ...
+    ...

+    {
+        "message": "Invalid password."
+    }

 ## Message Queue